-Media Monitoring Africa provides you with the assistance you need to navigate the tricky waters of media monitoring.
-This type of project can be complex and demanding, but our hands-on, daily expertise will ensure that your experience is both personal and precise.
-If you need a statistically accurate methodology, clear advice or a customised database – we can do it for you.
+MMA navigates the complexities of media monitoring.
+Projects can be demanding, but our expertise ensures an experience that is both personal and precise.
+If you need a statistically accurate methodology, advice, or a customised database, we can help.
+Get in touch to find out how.

-Media Monitoring Africa has significant experience in the formulation of policy.
-We ensure that editorial codes and media policies are in line with the constitutional values of South Africa’s democracy, as well as important international conventions.
-MMA has experience in a broad range of media policies which range from issues around local content and regional television, to draft editorial policies.
-We can use this expertise to support you and your organisation in creating policy and editorial code, among other things.
+MMA has significant experience in the formulation of policy.
+We ensure editorial codes and media policies are in line with the constitutional values of South Africa and other important international conventions.
+We put our expertise to work to support your organisation in the creation of policy and editorial code, among other things.

-Media Monitoring Africa provides training in media literacy, monitoring and media relations for NGOs, civil society and government.
-We also specialise in training for media practitioners on human rights issues, including reporting on gender, children, race and poverty.
+MMA provides training in media literacy, monitoring, and relations for NGOs, civil society, and government, as well as for media practitioners on human rights issues, including reporting on gender, children, race, and poverty.